pbgl/Dashboard-Prototype/README.rst

 * chromosome_name_mapping.tab

 The user now has the option to edit **passport.tab** in order to add details to individual samples.
 In **chromosome_name_mapping.tab** custom chromosome identifiers can be provided in the "Chromosome" column.
-Note that subsequent runs of the parser (**vcf_to_datatables.sh**) will overwrite the existing files.
+Note that subsequent runs of the parser (**vcf_to_datatables.sh**) will overwrite the existing files in ./data.
 Details on how the tables are generated can be found further below.

 ----------------------
 Creating the Dashboard